 Meanwhile, alpacas are:

-- Very social, needing to be part of a herd, and
+• Very social animals, needing to be part of an alpaca herd, and

-- Raised specifically for their soft, luxurious wool (also called fiber).
+• Raised specifically for their soft, luxurious wool (also called alpaca fleece or alpaca fiber).

 That said, llamas and alpacas can crossbreed.
 The resulting offspring is called a huarizo.